Butter3ean/PokemonCardCollector/README.md

 # PokemonCardCollector
-This application is a capstone project made my Dalton Hughes & Timothy Moore
+This application is a capstone project made by Dalton Hughes & Timothy Moore